xinweit/Customers/README.md

 ## Setup instructions:

-1. Download and install postgreSQL
+1. Download and install postgreSQL.
-2. Make sure Python in installed
+2. Make sure Python is installed on your machine.
-3. Create a folder for your project
+3. Create a folder for your project.
-4. Download the api.py file and put it in the project folder
+4. Download the api.py file and put it in the project folder.
 5. Run the following commands in the project folder in terminal:
 'pip install pipenv'
 'pipenv shell'